Connect with us

 “It’s a huge concern that prison workplaces all over are being excluded from the heat standard, leaving out not just guards, but also nurses, janitors, and the other prison workers across California unprotected from heat,” said AnaStacia Nicol Wright, an attorney with Worksafe, a workplace safety advocacy nonprofit.
 “California needs to prioritize the safety and well-being of their workers, regardless of whether they work in corrections, a farm, or a sugar refinery.”

-Prisons will continue to cooling stations in air-conditioned areas, and make stations, fans, portable cooling units, and ice more available to workers, according to the California Department of Corrections and Rehabilitation.
+Prisons will continue to provide cooling stations in air-conditioned areas, and make water stations, fans, portable cooling units, and ice more available to workers, according to the California Department of Corrections and Rehabilitation.
 Prison housing units, which house roughly 94,000 inmates as of January, all can be cooled, usually with evaporative coolers and fans.

 Only Minnesota and Oregon have adopted heat rules for indoor workers.
 Legislation has stalled in Congress, and even though the Biden administration has initiated the long process of establishing national heat standards for outdoor and indoor work, they may take years to finalize.

 Seven workers died in California from indoor heat between 2010 and 2017.
-Heat stress can to heat exhaustion, heatstroke, cardiac arrest, and kidney failure.
-In 2021, the Centers for Disease Control and Prevention reported, 1,600 heat-related deaths occurred nationally, which is likely an undercount because providers are not required to report them.
-It's not clear how many of these deaths are related to work, either indoors or outdoors.
+Heat stress can lead to heat exhaustion, heatstroke, cardiac arrest, and kidney failure.
+In 2021, the Centers for Disease Control and Prevention reported, 1,600 heat-related deaths occurred nationally, which is likely an undercount because health care providers are not required to report them.
+It’s not clear how many of these deaths are related to work, either indoors or outdoors.

 “These are not overly cumbersome things to implement, and they are easy ways to keep people safe and healthy,” said Jessica Early, patient advocacy coordinator at the National Union of Healthcare Workers.
 “Now is the urgent time to make our workplaces safer and more resilient in the face of rising temperatures.”